Revovix/rcdcs1101a/README.md

-# shahxvi and Revovix (Anip)'s place where we play around with coding
+# RCDCS1101A's place where we play around with coding